grygry12345/tiny-AES-c/README.md

 ## Plain Text Functionailty

-We added plain text input.
+Also, we added plain text input in this function.

 ```C
 // Test plain text input